M. A. Matin (Pabna-2 politician)

 M. A. Matin is a Bangladesh Nationalist Party politician, physician and a former member of parliament for the Pabna-2 constituency in 1979.

 Career

 M. A. Matin was elected to parliament from Pabna-2 as a Bangladesh Nationalist Party candidate in 1979 Bangladeshi general election.

+Death

+Matin died on May 6, 2024.
+He was buried at Arifpur Cemetery after the funeral prayer at Dilalpur Jame Mosque in Pabna city on Monday after Maghrib prayers.